Table of Contents

-- Some summer fruits contain 70-90 percent water to aid hydration.
+- Some summer fruits contain 70-90% water, which aids in hydration.

 - Avoid giving dogs rhubarb leaves, fruit pits, persimmons, and avocado skin.